-A wide variety of career services are provided specifically for School of Business students by a dedicated team of professionals here to help students through their career development process.
-Visit Enterprise Hall, Room 042, call 703-993-2140, or email mycareer@gmu.edu for more information.
+A wide variety of career services are provided specifically for Costello College of Business students by a dedicated team of professionals who are prepared to help students through their career development process.
+Visit Enterprise Hall, call mycareer@gmu.edu for more information.